 The UDRP Report reveals two primary divergent views on the topic of whether the UDRP should be reviewed.
-This divergence of views has been reflected consistently in community feedback on the UDRP Report as well as the 2015 Preliminary Issue Report.
-According to one view, "it is a basic best practice to review all long-standing policies after implementation", whereas the other view was that "a review should not be conducted simply for the sake of form if the policy is generally viewed as being effective and serves the community well."48 While some commenters to the Preliminary Issue Report thought that it is not timely to review the UDRP, others went further, suggesting that the UDRP should remain untouched as a policy framework given its effectiveness, consistency and predictability.
-One concern expressed was that the UDRP 'has [...] evolved over the last 15 years, and has been sufficiently flexible to deal with new issues in the DNS as they arise.
-As such, and with over 50,000 cases, there is a significant body of precedent carefully developed by hundreds of expert domain name panellists coming from a wide variety of jurisdictions.
-That very body of precedent is at risk if the underlying framework is significantly amended or destabilized.'49 Other comments reflected similar views, noting that 'UDRP predictability has also supported a high settlement rate between parties.
-More broadly, UDRP jurisprudence informs domain name registration practices and website use.'50 In the same vein it was mentioned that 'if the UDRP were to be subject to review and subsequent revision, there is a risk that it will be weakened to the point that it no longer serves its intended purpose, and thus more trademark owners are likely to resort to court action.'51
+According to one view, "it is a basic best practice to review all long-standing policies after implementation", whereas the other view was that "a review should not be conducted simply for the sake of form if the policy is generally viewed as being effective and serves the community well."
+While many commenters to the Preliminary Issue Report had thought that it was not then timely to review the UDRP, a majority had gone further and suggested that the UDRP should remain untouched as a policy framework given its effectiveness, consistency and predictability.
+The concern was that if a PDP results in changes to the UDRP, this "may adversely affect the reliability and certainty associated with the present interpretation of the UDRP.
+For example, there may be confusion in the Internet community following a UDRP policy change regarding how to interpret the new policy wording or whether prior published decisions can continue to serve as "precedence"."
+151

-In the previous UDRP Report, some commenters had noted that while the UDRP has worked well, it is not necessarily perfect.
+Some other commenters noted that while the UDRP has worked well, it is not necessarily perfect.
 They were therefore amenable to the idea of exploring possible improvements to the procedural aspects of the policy, presumably through changes to the UDRP Rules or development of further Supplemental Rules for providers that would align with the UDRP Rules.
-The view that the UDRP or its Rules could be improved was even stronger in some of the community responses submitted to the 2015 Preliminary Issue Report, for example: 'the UDRP needs to be fixed';52 'it now seems timely to engage in a review of [the
+However, few other commenters supported conducting a review of the UDRP, including in relation to the question of whether it is indeed fair to respondents.